Chymyst/chymyst-core/docs/chymyst02.md

 Sending a reply value is a special feature available only within reactions that consume blocking molecules.
 We call this feature the **reply action**.

-Here is an example showing the `JoinRun` syntax for the reply action.
+Here is an example showing the `Chymyst` syntax for the reply action.
 Suppose we have a reaction that consumes a non-blocking molecule `c` with an integer value and the blocking molecule `f` defined above.
 We would like the blocking molecule to return the integer value that `c` carries: